Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Ideal for car parks, public pool areas, or building exteriors where permanent, highly visible safety warnings are needed.

-Best for: Versatile indoor use on windows, walls and doors
+Best for: Indoor use on walls, doors or glass surfaces

 Example: